Bazai/CountdownTimerBar/PROGRESS_AI.md

 - [x] Clicking active timer stops timer
 - [x] StatusBar: show 00:00 when no active timer
 - [x] StatusBar timer displayed in outlined pill with perfect UX (no aliasing, no cut edges, matches reference)
+- [x] Popover timer buttons display values as 'Xs' for seconds, 'X' for minutes, for both Focus and Rest (parsing and display logic unified)

 ### 2. Timer Logic